Kussil/Financial_Sentiment_LLM/05_Create_Vector_DB/README.md

 # 05_Create_Vector_DB Folder

-This folder contains notebooks to process the sentiments from FinBERT and Gemini to embed text of each article as vectors with associated date, ticker, and sentiment meta data.
+This folder contains notebooks to process the sentiments from FinBERT and Gemini, and to embed text of each article as vectors with associated date, ticker, and sentiment meta data.

 ## Directory Contents